Bream fishing at Coombe Pool

 Tench, roach and crucians

-When it comes to other species, there's more to Coombe Pool than bream, zander, pike and carp.
-The tench fishing has been fantastic over the past couple of seasons with superb conditioned fish to 9lbs being caught.
+The tench fishing at Coombe has been fantastic over the past couple of seasons with fish to 9lbs being caught in superb condition.

 There are also other species in Coombe that seem to get overlooked.
-Huge shoals of roach and rudd inhabit the lake and can be caught fishing the waggler with hemp, casters and maggots.
+There are huge shoals of roach and rudd inhabit the lake.
+These can be caught fishing the waggler with hemp, casters and maggots.

 Also, if you can find them, there are some incredible crucians to be caught with fish to 4lbs 8oz having been taken in the past.